 I have always described Ellie as a vestibular and proprioceptive sensory seeker.
 So what do I mean by that?

 A sensory seeker is a child who looks for, craves, or seeks certain sensory input.
-Sensory input can come through touch, sight, hearing, taste, smell or through movement (vestibular input and proprioception).
+Sensory input can come through touch, sight, hearing, taste, smell, or movement (vestibular input and proprioception).

 A sensory avoider is a child who has a fear of, avoids, or does not enjoy certain sensory inputs.